Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter

 {labelfont={bf},labelformat={default},labelsep=space,name={Fig.}}

 \baselineskip 0.3in

-{\bf Abstract} \ {We study the quasinormal modes, Hawking radiation and absorption cross section of the Bardeen black hole surrounded by perfect fluid dark matter for a massless scalar field.
-Our result shows that the oscillation frequency of quasinormal modes is enhanced as magnetic charge $g$ or the dark matter parameter $\alpha$ increases.
+{\bf Abstract} \ {We study the quasinormal modes, Hawking radiation and absorption cross-section of the Bardeen black hole surrounded by perfect fluid dark matter for a massless scalar field.
+Our results show that the oscillation frequency of quasinormal modes is enhanced as magnetic charge $g$ or the dark matter parameter $\alpha$ increases.
 For damping rate of quasinormal modes, the influence of them is different.
 Specifically, the increase of dark matter parameter $\alpha$ makes the damping rate increasing at first and then decreasing.
 While the damping rate is continuously decreasing with the increase of the magnetic charge $g$.
 Moreover, we find that the increase of the dark matter parameter $\alpha$ enhances the power emission spectrum whereas magnetic charge $g$ suppresses it.
 This means that the lifespan of black holes increases for smaller value of $\alpha$ and larger value of $g$ when other parameters are fixed.
-Finally, the absorption cross section of the considered black hole is calculated with the help of the partial wave approach.
-Our result suggests that the absorption cross section decreases with the dark matter $\alpha$ or the magnetic charge $g$ increasing.}
+Finally, the absorption cross-section of the considered black hole is calculated with the help of the partial wave approach.
+Our results suggest that the absorption cross-section decreases with the dark matter parameter $\alpha$ or the magnetic charge $g$ increasing.}